Old Bay Shrimp Boil

 Notes

 - Get your kids involved!
-They can: add water and old bay to pot, peel corn, wash potatoes, carefully cut sausage (with kid-safe knife).
+They can: add water and Old Bay to the pot, peel corn, wash potatoes, carefully cut sausage (with a kid-safe knife).

 Food styling and photography by Loren Runion.